apache/beam/src/get-started/beam-overview.md

 ## Apache Beam Pipeline Runners

 The Beam Pipeline Runners translate the data processing pipeline you define with your Beam program into the API compatible with the distributed processing back-end of your choice.
-When you run your Beam program, you'll need to specify the appropriate runner for the back-end where you want to execute your pipeline.
+When you run your Beam program, you'll need to specify an [appropriate runner]({{ site.baseurl }}/documentation/runners/capability-matrix) for the back-end where you want to execute your pipeline.

 Beam currently supports Runners that work with the following distributed processing back-ends: